ge-high-assurance/RITE/README.md

 ## Latest Release and Feature List
-The first release of RITE will be out soon!
+RITE [v0.5.0](https://github.com/ge-high-assurance/RACK/releases/tag/v12.0) is now out!

-The planned features of the upcoming release are:
+The features of [v0.5.0](https://github.com/ge-high-assurance/RACK/releases/tag/v12.0) are:
 1. Creating Manifest-Based Ingestion Packages for RACK
 2. Ingesting a Well-Formed Ingestion Package into RACK
 3. Viewing Information about the Ontology and Nodegroups Stored on RACK